-According to the Pennsylvania DUI Association, in 2019, alcohol-related crashes decreased to 9,380 from 9,811 in 2018.
-However, 14% of the driver fatalities in the 16-20 age group were a result of drinking and driving.
+According to the Pennsylvania DUI Association, in 2021, alcohol-related crashes increased to 9,220 from 7,700 in 2020.
+Additionally, 18% of the driver fatalities in the 16-20 age group were a result of drinking and driving, an increase from 17% in 2020.
 This has made driving under the influence of alcohol and drugs a problem across the Keystone State and across age groups.
 If you have been charged with drunk driving in Northeastern Pennsylvania, you need to contact the Scranton DUI lawyers at Mazzoni Valvano Szewczyk & Karam.
 Without help, you may lose your driver’s license, face an underaged DUI, face thousands of dollars in fines, or worse, spend time in jail for driving under the influence.

 At Mazzoni Valvano Szewczyk & Karam, we understand how much a DUI charge can affect your future.
 Our firm has a reputation for successfully resolving cases involving Pennsylvanians and out-of-state drivers charged with DUI.
 With our lawyers at your side, we will strive to meet your legal needs every step of the way.